-This six-day course is designed to provide Incident Commanders (IC) with the tools they need to conduct proper pre-incident planning for the target hazards in their communities.
+This 6-day, fundamental-level course is designed to provide Incident Commanders (ICs) with the tools they need to conduct proper pre-incident planning for the target hazards in their communities.
 This knowledge will help the IC identify what fire protection systems are available at these sites, how they work, and how to use them in developing firefighting objectives and making strategic and tactical firefighting decisions.

-• Not less than three years’ experience in fire suppression emergency operations and/or fire prevention related activities.
+- Not less than 3 years’ experience in fire suppression emergency operations and/or fire prevention-related activities.

-• ICS-100-level and ICS-200-level training.
-Preferred courses are Q0462 and Q0463, available through NFA Online at www.usfa.fema.gov/training/nfa/courses/online.html.
+- Incident Command System (ICS)-100-level and ICS-200-level training.
+Preferred courses are Q0462 and Q0463, available through NFA Online.
 Chief’s signature attests that the applicant has completed this required training.

 |July 7 - 12, 2024||Apply between 10/15/2023 - 12/15/2023||Emmitsburg, Maryland|